A practical guide to HubSpot Breeze Agent inputs and outputs

 The outputs: What you actually get

-Once you've fed the agent the right information, it starts producing results.
+Once you've provided the agent with the right information, it starts producing results.
 These can be anything from a finished piece of content to an action taken in your CRM.
-Here’s a look at what that actually looks like for different teams.
+Here’s a look at what that looks like for different teams.

 Content and communication

-This is what you'll see most often: agents creating text and media for you.
+This is a common use case: agents creating text and media for you.

 • Content Agent: It can write entire blog posts, landing page copy, and case studies.
-It's a fantastic starting point if you have writer's block, but you'll absolutely need a human to edit the draft, check the facts, and add your brand's unique voice.
+It's a fantastic starting point for your creative process, providing drafts that your team can then polish and refine.

-• Social Media Agent: This one will create posts tailored for platforms like LinkedIn or X. It can even suggest a content schedule based on what's worked before, but it's not going to jump on a breaking trend or join in a nuanced online conversation.
+• Social Media Agent: This one creates posts tailored for platforms like LinkedIn or X. It can suggest a content schedule based on successful past performance, helping you maintain a consistent presence.

 An example of content generation, a key feature of the Breeze Agent inputs and outputs.::